finbourne/lusid-sdk-java/sdk/docs/LegacyComplianceApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // LegacyComplianceApi apiInstance = apiFactory.build(LegacyComplianceApi.class);

         LegacyComplianceApi apiInstance = ApiFactoryBuilder.build(fileName).build(LegacyComplianceApi.class);
         String runId = "runId_example"; // String | The RunId that the results should be checked for String orderScope = "orderScope_example"; // String | Optional.
 Find rules related to a specific order by providing an Order Scope/Code combination
         String orderCode = "orderCode_example"; // String | Optional.
 Find rules related to a specific order by providing an Order Scope/Code combination
         Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many. try {
+            // uncomment the below to set overrides at the request level
+            // ResourceListOfComplianceBreachedOrderInfo result = apiInstance.getLegacyBreachedOrdersInfo(runId, orderScope, orderCode, limit).execute(opts);

             ResourceListOfComplianceBreachedOrderInfo result = apiInstance.getLegacyBreachedOrdersInfo(runId, orderScope, orderCode, limit).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {